ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 To allow users to enter in "www." before your domain name:

-1. Return to CodeCapsules and press the "Add A Custom Domain" button again.
+1. Return to Code Capsules and press the "Add A Custom Domain" button again.

 2. Under domain name, enter `www.yourdomainname.extension`, replacing your name and extension appropriately.